 Q. What needs to be done if a speaker has disclosed a financial relationship?

 A. Their presentation slides need to be reviewed by the activity chair or their designee prior to the day of the activity.
 If any bias is noted, such as trade names being used, industry logos on the slides or an apparent promotion of a particular product, the speaker must be notified to make changes to the slides and resubmit for approval prior to the activity.
+Documentation of this should be done by completing the Financial Relationship Mitigation Form/Independent Review - Session/Speaker Form related to that speaker's talk.
+This form must be assigned to the Independent Reviewer by the Activity Coordinator.

 Q. What if I’m unable to attain the presenter’s disclosure?